dnarna909/PDCD1LG2-aging-single-cell-analysis/README.md

 # PDCD1LG2 Aging Single-Cell Analysis

-This repository contains R scripts used to analyze age-associated expression of PDCD1LG2 and related genes in human single-cell or single-nucleus RNA-seq datasets.
+This repository contains R scripts used to analyze age-associated expression of PDCD1LG2 gene in human single-cell or single-nucleus RNA-seq datasets.

 ## Project goals